Senior and or older MBA Candidates – Can you and Should You Apply to Top MBA Programs When You Are Over 30?

 Next, be sure to fully understand your motives.
 Generally speaking, people get an MBA to either change fields, enhance their current career or to get into the business side of their field.
 The biggest thing you need to ask yourself at this point in your career is: “Do I need an MBA?”
 If you’re satisfied with your career trajectory and can promote without it, an MBA may be unnecessary.
 In order to convince the admissions board that you are a prime candidate for an MBA, you must be able to present a convincing argument.
 What are your professional goals?
 How will an MBA help you achieve them?
 Why are you pursuing one after the age of 30?
 These are all questions that every applicant must consider, but a more mature candidate must be ready with solid, well thought-out responses to prove that he is grounded, experienced and self-aware.

 If you feel that top-10 full-time MBA programs are not right for you at this point, there are several other options to consider.
-EMBA programs and Global EMBA programs are more suitable for older and more experienced professionals.
+Part time and Full time EMBA programs and Global EMBA programs are more suitable for older and more experienced professionals.
 Programs like Stanford MSx, London Business School Sloan Masters in Leadership and Strategy and MIT Sloan Fellows are designed programs and good options for older and more senior candidates.
 European MBA programs, especially LBS and IMD, tend to be more tolerant towards older candidates.
 Whenever you are considering whether a program is right for you, you should look at the profile of the students that they admit and the sort of recruiters that they typically work with – but also the type of teaching that they use.
 So an experienced 35 year old will not gain as much from a teaching style that doesn’t give them a chance to relate their own experiences to their new learning.
 A program aimed at younger, less experienced candidates for example, may not include as much group work as another.

 If financial aid is one of your concerns, usually scholarships and funding are hardly based on age, but on factors such as GPA, GMAT, work experience, leadership, nationality, ethnicity, career goals, etc. Many of ARINGO’s 30+ candidates received merit scholarships at top programs.